fedora-python/fedora-python-tox/README.md

 * pkgconfig names, e.g. `pkgconfig(libgit2)`, or
 * commands, e.g. `/usr/bin/cowsay`.

+Complex specifications including spaces have to be enclosed in single quotes inside the double quotes.
+For example: `-e DNF_INSTALL="libyaml-devel 'pytest > 7'"`

 # WORKDIR

 If your `tox.ini` file is not in the root directory of your project, set `WORKDIR` to the path you want to cd to before the tests are executed.